PavolGrofcik/LystoX/README.md

 **Final predictions**

-Here are tables of best model with achieved score and using postprocessing operations as thresholding (Thresh) and morphological opening using structural element (SE) with specific size.
+Here are tables of best models with achieved score and using postprocessing operations as thresholding (Thresh) and morphological opening using structural element (SE) with specific size.
+Structural element represented ellipse with specific size.
+(See below)

 **Table of best models in thesis**